Magnetic field-induced phases and spin Hamiltonian in Cs2CoBr4: Results and data analysis

 In Fig.~\ref{fig:thz}(b) the Zeeman ladder is the weak signal in the lower left part of the plot.
 More prominent are sharp features in the low-energy part of the spectrum in all other phases excluding the longitudinally modulated incommensurate SDW.
 In contrast, the CF excitation sector appears quite broad except in the Néel and paramagnetic/saturated phases.
 Another observation is the large number of distinct modes in the paramagnetic phase.
 That is rather surprising, since here we expect to be approaching the trivial regime of single-ion transitions.
 At $T>T_N$, ESR also shows complicated behavior beyond single-ion picture \cite{Soldatov2023}.

 We also note some curious weakly field-dependent sharp modes that are seen at about 1.95~meV and 2.7~meV in the high field phase, but are present at all fields.
 These may be optical phonons.
 The ``1.95~meV'' mode shows a systematic softening with increasing field in the magnetically ordered phases.
-The ``2.7~meV'' feature is less field-dependent, but splits in two components beyond about 4~T and appears to eventually anti-cross with one of the magnetic excitations.
+The ``2.7~meV'' feature is less field-dependent, but splits in two components between about 4~T and saturation, with two very narrow lines clearly discerible at 6~T. These appear to eventually anti-cross with one of the magnetic excitations.
 Substantial shifts of phonon frequencies in response to changing magnetic correlations in quantum magnets is a common phenomenon, with the ``pantograph'' mode in \SCB being a prominent example \cite{Bettler2020}.

-Quite revealing is a comparison of the measured spectra with SWT calculations based on high-field parameters for the plateau, spin-flop and polarized phases and renormalized values for the low-field stripe phase.
+Quite revealing is a comparison of the measured spectra with SWT calculations based on high-field parameters for the plateau, spin-flop and paramagnetic phases and renormalized values for the low-field stripe phase.
 No calculation could be performed for either incommensurate phases.
 The results are shown in Fig.~\ref{fig:thz}(c).
 The computed energies of all branches are also shown in red lines overlaying the data in Fig.~\ref{fig:thz}(b).
 Line opacity is linked to the calculated absorption intensity of the corresponding mode.
 The first thing we note is that several modes in the high field phase are very well reproduced.
 In particular, the correctly predicted slope of the lowest-energy excitations validate our choice of the $g$-factor value.
 At the same time, several branches are entirely missing from the calculation.
 No choice of parameters in the minimal model can account for these extra features in the data.
 In the UUD and spin flop phases the agreement between the SWT calculation and experiment is qualitative at best.
 In particular, the experimentally observed broadening in the CF part of the spectrum is entirely unaccounted for.
 In the low-field phase the behavior of the CF excitations is reproduced reasonably well, whereas a total lack of agreement for the Zeeman-ladder part is to be expected.